prestodb/presto-dev/README.md

 ## Start Presto & Prestissimo server

-Run `make shell` in the presto-dev directory to open a new container shell.
+Run `make` or `make shell` in the presto-dev directory to open a new container shell.

 All the commands below must be executed inside the container shell.

 ```sh
 ls -la /root